AutoReproduce: Automatic AI Experiment Reproduction with Paper Lineage

 \subsection{Evaluation}

-Given the availability of reference code and performance baselines in our curated \ourbench, we conduct evaluations from two key perspectives to explore: (i) Does the generated code accurately reflect the core contributions and experimental setup as proposed in the source paper? (ii) Can the generated code fully reproduce the experimental performance metrics rerun by ourselves?
-To quantitatively answer these questions, we introduce two primary evaluation metrics, evaluating from alignment and execution aspects, respectively.
+Given the availability of reference code and performance baselines in our curated \ourbench, we conduct evaluations from two key perspectives to explore: \textit{(i) Does the generated code accurately reflect the core contributions and experimental setup as proposed in the source paper?} \textit{(ii) Can the generated code fully reproduce the experimental performance metrics rerun by ourselves?} To answer these questions, we introduce two primary evaluation metrics, evaluating from alignment and execution aspects, respectively.

-\textbf{Align-Score} For the alignment evaluation, we conduct comparative analyses between the generated code, the key content described in the paper and the human-curated reference code implementation.
-To conduct comprehensive evaluations of the generated code implementations, we evaluate the results from three aspects.
-(1) \textbf{Paper-Level}: We utilize the LLM (default \texttt{o1}) to list 5 key points vital for reproducing the paper experiment and evaluate their alignment with the generated code.
-(2) \textbf{Code-Level}: We utilize the LLM to compare generated code against the reference code across four criteria: Overall Structure, Model Details, Training Details and Experimental Integrity.
-(3) \textbf{Mixed-Level}: During our evaluation, we observe that paper-level evaluation may miss implementation details, and Code-Level evaluation focuses on specific implementations and unrelated code, which results in inflated and deflated scores, respectively.
-To tackle this limitation, we propose the mixed-level evaluation.
-This method involves providing the LLM with key points utilized in the paper-level evaluation alongside reference code, allowing it to understand the implementation of each point and subsequently score the generated code accordingly.
-The assessment results effectively capture the crucial aspects and the detailed implementation, showing improved consistency with human evaluation.
-In contrast to the evaluation method in Paper2Code \citep{seo2025paper2code}, which assigns a single overall score (1-5) to the generated code.
-Our approach evaluates key points of the implementations, enabling a fine-grained assessment of reproduced code.
+\textbf{Align-Score:} To assess alignment fidelity, we conduct a comparative analysis bridging the generated code, the core content of the paper, and the manually curated reference implementation.
+We examine the results across three distinct dimensions.
+(1) Paper-Level: Given the source paper, we utilize an LLM (default \texttt{o1}) to extract five critical components essential for experimental reproduction.
+Subsequently, we prompt the LLM to assess the degree to which the generated code satisfies these key objectives.
+(2) Code-Level: Leveraging manually annotated reference implementations, we first ensure that extraneous logic is stripped away to establish a clean ground truth.
+We then prompt the LLM to evaluate the generated code against this reference across four specific dimensions, encompassing overall structure, model details, training details, and experimental integrity.
+3) Mixed-Level: Our analysis reveals that paper-level evaluation often overlooks granular implementation details, potentially inflating scores, whereas code-level evaluation can be overly sensitive to syntactic variations, leading to score deflation.
+To address this trade-off, we propose the mixed-level evaluation strategy.
+This method supplies the LLM with both the key objectives extracted from the paper and the reference code context.
+Our evaluation results demonstrate that enabling the model to ground abstract requirements in concrete implementation patterns leads to significantly more nuanced scoring of the generated code.
+Consequently, this approach captures both critical features and detailed logic, demonstrating improved consistency with human judgment.
+Unlike Paper2Code \cite{seo2025paper2code}, which relies on a single holistic score (1-5 scores), our framework offers a fine-grained assessment by validating individual implementation points.